Bi-level Feature Alignment for Versatile Image Translation and Manipulation: Proposed Method

 \subsection{Generation Network}

 The generation network aims to synthesize images under the semantic guidance of conditional inputs and style guidance of exemplars.
-As the exemplars are warped by the alignment network to be semantically matched with the conditional inputs, the warped exemplar can serve as accurate style guidance for each image region in the generation network.
 The overall architecture of the generation network is similar to SPADE \cite{park2019spade}.
 Please refer to supplementary material for details of the network structure.

 State-of-the-art approach~\cite{zhang2020cocosnet} simply concatenates the warped exemplar and conditional input to guide the image generation process.
-However, conditional input and warped exemplar are from different domains with different distributions and a naive concatenation of them is often sub-optimal \cite{dai2021attentional}.
-In addition, the warped input image and edited semantic map could be structurally aligned but semantically different especially when they have severe semantic discrepancy.
-Such unreliably warped exemplars could serve as false guidance for the generation network and heavily deteriorate the generation performance.
+However, the warped input image and edited semantic map could be structurally aligned but semantically different especially when they have severe semantic discrepancy.
+Such unreliably warped exemplars could serve as false guidance and heavily deteriorate the generation performance.
 Therefore, a mechanism is required to identify the semantic reliability of warped exemplar to provide reliable guidance for the generation network.
 To this end, we propose a CONfidence Feature Injection (CONFI) module that adaptively weights the features of conditional input and warped exemplar according to the reliability of feature matching.

 \textbf{Confidence Feature Injection.} Intuitively, in the case of lower reliability of the feature correspondence, we should assign a relatively lower weight to the warped exemplar which provides unreliable style guidance and a higher weight to the conditional input which consistently provides accurate semantic guidance.